Explanation of College Terms

 Fast Track: Courses held throughout the semester.
 Fast Track classes meet eight weeks or less, many are only one or two days, some are on weekends.
 Space permitting, students can register for classes up to the first day of class.

-Major: The major field of study a student plans to pursue, e.g., biology, nursing, etc.
+Major: The major field of study a student plans to pursue; e.g., biology, nursing, etc.

 Pass/No-Pass Grading: A grading system allowing a course to be taken for a grade of P (Pass) or NP (No-Pass) rather than for a letter grade.
+Pass/No-Pass grading is not counted in GPA but is counted in units completed.

 Semester Unit: A semester unit represents one hour of lecture per week for one semester and presupposes two hours of outside study for each lecture hour, or a minimum of 48-54 hours of lecture, study, or lab work.
 Graduation requires 60 semester units.
 One semester unit is equivalent to one and a half quarter units.